Particular/docs.particular.net/nservicebus/messaging/memory-transport.md

 ---
 title: Using the In-Memory Bus
 summary: The in-memory bus is applicable when events need to be handled synchronously and durability is not a concern.
+reviewed: 2016-11-04
 redirects:
  - nservicebus/using-the-in-memory-bus
 ---

-ERROR: InMemory transport feature has been deprecated starting from Version 4.6 and removed in Version 5.0
+DANGER: InMemory transport feature has been deprecated starting from Version 4.6 and removed in Version 5.0

 Prior to Version 4.0, NServiceBus provided an asynchronous method of communication between parts of the system using `Send`, `Reply`, and `Publish` API.
 Asynchronous forms of communication are great for ensuring reliable and durable communication between parts of the system.
 NServiceBus Version 4.0 introduces the concept of an in-memory bus, applicable when events need to be handled synchronously and durability is not a concern.